xilun/cbwin/README.md

 I do not recommend launching an elevated "Bash On Windows" (with or without `outbash.exe`) in an hostile environment, in order not to reduce the effectiveness of UAC.

+`outbash.exe` listens on 127.0.0.1, but validates that processes that establish a connection are running as the same user as `outbash.exe` -- and extra sockets used to forward redirections are connected in a way that prevents interceptions (this is implemented starting with version v0.10).
+Therefore, it can be used on multi-user computers.

 # installation